peterbro1/PurpleTrespass/README.md

 # Purple Trespass

-### Built for 1.12.2 spigot paper for use in purpleprison.net
+### Built for 1.12.2 spigot paper

+### Provides a means to prevent players from accessing certain areas.
+I created this because the worldguard area denial takes lots of cpu time and is impractical in servers with
+### over 150 players.
+Also added support for removing potion effects from players in certain regions.

 ####